|

 (2)

-mixed with air (to give the required SO2:O2 2:1
+mixed with sufficient air (to give the required SO2:O2 2:1

-ratio) and the mixture passed over a catalyst of vanadium(V) oxide V205
+The mixture is passed over a catalyst of vanadium(V) oxide V205

 (vanadium pentoxide)